AsukaCHikaru/blog-v5/public/contents/blog/observation-on-programming-with-ai.md

 topic: programming
 thumbnail:
 ---
 The communities of software developers–at least some members of them–have been wrapped in the dread of being replaced, since generative large-language-models (LLMs) and their applications on programming emerged.
-One’s opinion on if this statement stands may vary, but it is difficult to argue that generative LLMs is and will continue to be part of programming.
+One’s opinion on if this statement stands may vary, but it is difficult to deny that generative LLMs is and will continue to be part of programming.

 I believe such events have already happened before, and the programming as we know of is the aftermath of them: assembly emerged so people didn’t have to write machine code; high-level languages emerged so people can write in English-like syntaxes; code completion emerged so people didn’t have to remember the spell of every single API.